-Chris Hemsworth returns for his fourth stand-alone Thor movie, but this time the God of Thunder may have to give up his hammer to someone else.
-Natalie Portman returns as Thor’s love Jane Foster, and it looks like she will become the Goddess of Thunder in this movie.
+Chris Hemsworth returns for his fourth stand-alone Thor movie, but the God of Thunder may have to give up his hammer to someone else this time.
+Natalie Portman returns as Thor’s love, Jane Foster.
+It looks like she will become the Goddess of Thunder in this movie.
 The movie also stars Christian Bale (yep, Batman) as the movie’s main villain Gor The God Butcher.
 Members of The Guardians of the Galaxy are also slated to appear.
 Thor Ragnarok director Taika Waititi comes back to direct this film.

 The tragic death of original Black Panther actor Chadwick Boseman in 2020 will obviously become a major part of the sequel to the 2018 hit film.
 Ryan Coogler will return to write and direct the sequel, but story details are currently unknown.
-It’s likely that one of the cast members of the original film will take up the mantle of Black Panther in this sequel.
+One of the cast members of the original film will likely take up the mantle of Black Panther in this sequel.
+There are rumors that this movie will introduce the underwater Marvel hero Namor into the MCU.
 It’s also likely this movie will tie into the announced Wakanda TV series on Disney Plus.

 The sequel to 2019’s Captain Marvel will once again feature Brie Larson in that same role.
 The new title may also refer to two more characters slated to appear.
 Teyonah Parris, who debuted as Monica Rambeau in the MCU Disney plus TV series WandaVision, is supposed to appear.
-She will likely show off her new energy-based powers as the super hero Quantum.
-Also, Iman Vellani, the star of the upcoming Disney Plus show Ms. Marvel, will appear in this film as well.
+She will likely show off her new energy-based powers as the superhero Quantum.
+Also, Iman Vellani, the star of the upcoming Disney Plus show Ms. Marvel, will also appear in this film.
 It’s being directed by Nia DaCosta, who also directed the upcoming reboot of Candyman.

 Read More: Marvel TV shows coming to Disney Plus